dreamcatcher-tech/network/ideas/Interpulse/Protocol/Pulsecramming Datastructure referenced by pulseId.md

 Furthermore, finding the differences between two pulses in terms of blocks is a requirement for syncing, where the pulses might not follow in strict linear order, as the browser might have missed some history.
 This can cause heavy server load if we need to work out the full blockset of each pulse.
 We want to provide this ability so that honest browsers have reduced load time, whilst not having servers work significantly harder than clients.

-Idea is that each Pulse at its base holds a varint indexed table/array of all the binary atoms that are unique to this Pulse.
+The Idea is that each Pulse at its base holds a varint indexed table/array of all the binary atoms that are unique to this Pulse.
 Thruout the pulse, each reference points to `#:0` or whatever the index is, but crucially any prior pulses are referred to by `pulseId:0` so that for each referenced atom, we know immediately what is the hash of the pulse containing it.
 This means we know during a syncing operation if it is something the requester already has if the pulse is earlier than prior.
 This is the crucial speedup for syncing.

 This allows content of hashes to be pulled down by pulse directly, with two round trips (1 pulse, 1 content), regardless of the datastructure underneath.
 We may be able to optimize the KV store layer if we are storing and accessing by Pulse, as this would allow us to store a larger chunk size, which can lead to some speed increases.
 Further, we can remove the hashes from the pulse, store the data as a single large  byte array, and check it upon recovery from storage or transmission.